-Our customer expansions and renewals may decline or fluctuate, and conversely, contractions and downtiers may increase, or fluctuate, as a result of a number of factors, including: quality of our sales efforts, customer usage, customer satisfaction with our services and customer support, our prices (including price increases for our Premium tier that were generally implemented in the first quarter of fiscal year 2024), the prices of competing services, mergers and acquisitions affecting our customer base, the effects of global economic conditions, including inflation, rising interest rates, volatility of the global debt and equity markets, and instability in the global banking sector, or reductions in our customers' spending levels generally (including, our customers that have or may have to downsize their operations or headcount).
+Our customer expansions and renewals may decline or fluctuate, and conversely, contractions and downtiers may increase, or fluctuate, as a result of a number of factors, including: quality of our sales efforts, customer usage, customer satisfaction with our services and customer support, our prices (including price increases for our Premium tier that were generally implemented in the first quarter of fiscal year 2024), the prices of competing services, mergers and acquisitions affecting our customer base, the effects of global economic conditions, including inflation, rising interest rates, uncertainty with respect to the federal budget, volatility of the global debt and equity markets, and instability in the global banking sector, or reductions in our customers' spending levels generally (including, our customers that have or may have to downsize their operations or headcount).
 If we cannot use our marketing strategies in a cost-effective manner or if we fail to promote our services efficiently and effectively, our ability to acquire new customers or expand the services of our existing customers may suffer.
 In addition, an increase in the use of online and social media for product promotion and marketing may increase the burden on us to monitor compliance of such materials and increase the risk that such materials could contain problematic product or marketing claims in violation of applicable regulations.

 Further, we have discontinued our starter and bronze tier product offerings, and users of these products will be required to switch to another paid offering, switch to our free product or discontinue using our products.
-Additionally, in the first quarter of fiscal year 2023, we announced a user limit for our SaaS Free tier, which is expected to be implemented in fiscal year 2024 followed by storage and transfer limitations.
-We also announced in the first quarter of fiscal year 2023 storage and transfer limitations, the extent and implementation of which varies depending on the tier.
+Additionally, we have implemented user limits on our free SaaS product, and plan to implement in the future storage and transfer limitations on our free SaaS product offering.
+We also announced in the first quarter of fiscal year 2023 storage and transfer limitations on our paid product offerings, the extent and implementation of which varies depending on the tier.
 We cannot assure you that our customers will purchase our products, and if our end customers do not purchase our products, our revenues may grow more slowly than expected or decline.